Mayor Quinton Lucas optimistic about funding new crime initiative despite budget problems

 For the Reform Project to work, the city will need to invest in programs promoting mental healthcare, jobs, social services, and housing.

 “If we are addressing root causes, we need to spend real money on root causes.
-Not just toss $1000 here, $1000 there and think that we’ve actually addressed the many issues that challenges that are the very basis of violent crime in Kansas City,” he said.
+Not just toss $1,000 here, $1,000 there and think that we’ve actually addressed the many issues that challenges the very basis of violent crime in Kansas City,” he said.

 Some Kansas Citians propose paying for those programs by taking away from the police department budget.